shihansheriffesanjo/esanjo-way/content/people-ops/using-cakehr.md

 ## To see information regarding your employment at Esanjo:

-1. Log in to your Bamboo HR account
+1. Log in to your CakeHR account
 2. Click on My Info tab
 3. Click on Job

 ## To see or change your personal information:

-1. Log in to your Bamboo HR account
+1. Log in to your CakeHR account
 2. Click on My Info tab
 3. Click on Personal
 4. You may request to change the following information: Gender, Marital Status, Address, Contact details and Personal email address